Table of Contents

 Avoid this by getting an inspection company to regularly check your stock to ensure the quality of products you sell.
 If a manufacturer is consistently giving you problems, shift to a new one.

 Don’t give unrealistic delivery estimates

 Quoting shorter delivery times will help increase conversions, but if you can’t live up to those estimates, they will hurt you in the long run.

 Only give delivery estimates you know you (or your fulfillment company) can live up to.
 Like the previous point, if your fulfillment company can’t consistently deliver products in a timely manner, take your business to a new one.

 Respond to emails quickly

-Quick response to emails is essential for both customer satisfaction and to be in good standing with Amazon.
+Quick response to emails is essential for both customer satisfaction and being in good standing with Amazon.
 A customer may grow disgruntled if it takes you a long time to respond to questions about their order, resulting in them filing a refund request.